 FAQs

-Yes, coriander is the seed and cilantro is the leaf.
-Their flavors are quite different.
-You can harvest the seed after the plant flowers and round seeds form.
-Harvest and dry the seed to be ground into coriander.
+You can harvest coriander seeds after the plant flowers and round seeds form.
+Harvest and dry the seeds before grinding them into coriander.

-How can I have cilantro year-round?
+How can I grow cilantro year-round?